ivaylotihomirov/data_science_work/README.md

 This repository contains my work in analyzing data via Python.
 The work is mainly done in Jupyter notebooks.
-The exercises are following Dataquest's Data Scientist track.
+The exercises are following specializations which I have taken (DataCamp, Dataquest, Codecademy, Coursera).